Alexander McQueen: In media

 McQueen has been the subject of several books, both biographical and photographic.
 The first major biography was Blood Beneath the Skin (2015) by author Andrew Wilson.
 Gods and Kings (2015) by fashion journalist Dana Thomas discusses his life and work in conjunction with John Galliano, another controversial British designer of the 1990s.

 In February 2015, on the fifth anniversary of McQueen's death, the James Phillips play McQueen premiered.
 The play is set over one night in London and follows a girl who breaks into the designer's home to steal a dress and is caught by McQueen.
 The production takes inspiration from his imaginative runway shows and was directed by John Caird.
 It has been described by McQueen's sister Janet as "true to his spirit".
 Stephen Wight and Dianna Agron played the leading roles.

 In 2016, it was announced that Jack O'Connell would play McQueen in a biographical film based on Blood Beneath the Skin.
 English filmmaker Andrew Haigh was slated to direct.
 In 2017, both O'Connell and Haigh stated that they were no longer involved in the project.

 On 8 June 2018, the documentary McQueen, written and directed by Ian Bonhôte and Peter Ettedgui, was released in the UK.
 It was described by Harper's Bazaar as "among the most accurate, sensitive, and moving.
 Using his collections as cornerstones, the documentary features candid interviews with colleagues, friends and even family of McQueen, who was known as Lee to the people he loved."
 The film was favourably reviewed, earning a score of 84 on the critical aggregator website Metacritic, indicating "universal acclaim", as well as a 99% rating on Rotten Tomatoes, with a Critics Consensus reading, "McQueen offers an intimate, well-sourced, and overall moving look at a young life and brilliant career that were tragically cut short."

+In May of 2025, Vogue announced the bio-play House of McQueen would premiere off-Broadway, written by Darrah Cloud and directed by Sam Helfrich, with creative-direction by McQueen's nephew, Gary James McQueen.
+The play premiered on September 9, 2025, featuring Luke Newton as Lee Alexander McQueen, Emily Skinner as his mother Joyce, and Catherine LeFrere as Isabella Blow.
+A new theater venue, The Mansion at Hudson Yards, was built to house the production and the corresponding exhibit of 27 pieces designed by McQueen.